lopeztecalcovaniam3s2-ui/Multimedia-Content-CMS/product_backlog/product_backlog_EN.md

 **As** a user
 **I want** to view a post in full size
 **So that** I can read the full content and see the image without cropping

-**Acceptance Criteria:**
-- Clicking a post redirects to post-detalle.html with the id in the URL
-- Displays full image without cropping
-- Shows author with avatar, publication date and tags
-- Includes a functional like button
-- Includes a "View profile" button for the author

 **Gherkin:**
 ```gherkin